Enhe: Demographics

-As of March 2017, Enhe's population totals 2,339, and is largely Russian and descended from mixed marriages of Han Chinese and Russians.
+As of March 2017, Enhe's population totals 2,339, and is largely descended from mixed marriages of Han Chinese and Russians.
 A 2019 publication from the ethnic township's government states that 1,309 of Enhe's 2,339 people, or 55.96% of its total population, is either ethnically Russian or have both Russian and Chinese heritage, whereas a 2021 publication from Ergun's municipal government suggests that 80% of Enhe's population have some Russian lineage.
-Lonely Planet observes that some of the people in the township "look purely Russian".
+A 2026 report indicated that much of the Russian heritage of the city has become largely decorative to display for tourists, however.
+Most of the 40% of the population registered as Russians only speak Chinese, and the Russian Orthodox Church in the town has been closed.

 Records of marriages between Chinese and Russians in the region date back to the 1890s from the beginning of Russian colonization of Manchuria.
 Unlike the conventional colonial marriage pattern of Western men marrying native women, the predominant combination in Manchuria was between Russian women and Chinese men.
 Mixed families are mainly settled along the towns and villages of the Argun River including Enhe, which is the only one of the settlements to be an official ethnic Russian township.

-In addition to Russian and Han Chinese populations, Enhe is also home to significant Mongol, Hui, Manchu, Korean, Daur, Oroqen, and Evenk populations.
+In addition to Russian and Han Chinese populations, Enhe is also home to Mongol, Hui, Manchu, Korean, Daur, Oroqen, and Evenk populations.